-The Standard Club Ireland DAC was established to ensure that previous EU members of Standard UK will be able to continue to be insured by the Standard Group.
+Standard Ireland was established to ensure that previous EU members of Standard UK will be able to continue to be insured by the Standard Group.
 This new subsidiary started to write EU risks previously insured by Standard UK from the February 2019 renewal.
 Standard UK continues to insure its existing non-EU business.

-The level of service and cover offered to members (both EU and non-EU) will not be affected by this change, nor will the financial security of the wider Standard Group be negatively impacted.
+The level of service and cover offered to members (both EU and non-EU) will not be affected by this change, nor will the financial security the wider Standard Group be negatively impacted.